 When starting a small business, you need as much visibility as possible, which means getting your website up and running quickly should be a priority.
 Finding a website builder with active support, choosing a good content management system, and making design engaging are just few important tips for building a small business website.

 While you’ll want to have your own website up to build awareness, developing your own e-commerce platform is a different story.
 If you’re a crafter, designer, or running a business that sells retail items, test your new business idea on Etsy and similar sites first.
 Not only will this save on upfront expenses, but it will also help you get better idea of demand, trends in sales, and help you work out inventory and shipping needs.

 Make the Most of Storage

 Is your home overflowing with inventory and paperwork, thanks to your new business?
 Even if you’re starting to feel like you’ve outgrown your home office, it still might not be time to invest in a brick-and-mortar storefront.
-Finding a convenient self storage option in your area is one way to buy yourself some time before investing in an office or warehouse.
+Finding affordable business storage near you is one way to buy yourself some time before investing in an office or warehouse.
 Need inspiration?
 See how using self storage gave Stacie Lucas more space for life and her sustainable clothing business.